I've been teaching in China now for nearly five years.

 But I've also seen teachers who give our profession a bad name.

-This is not to say that I’m perfect or never make mistakes – some of the advice that follows is what I would tell my younger self.
+That's not to say I’m perfect or never make mistakes.
+In fact, some of the advice that follows is what I would tell my younger self.

 So, what traits are undesirable or unhelpful for a TEFL teacher in China to have?

 Ranging from inflexibility to having unreasonable salary expectations, I believe there are 10 things that stand out.

 Put simply, do not teach in China if you have any of these traits.

 1. You're not flexible and adaptable

 Flexibility and adaptability are perhaps the most important qualities that an EFL teacher in China needs.

 What you learn on your TEFL or CELTA course is almost useless when it comes to teaching in China.